michaeltoohig/bilolok/README.md

   - [ ] User edit history of nakamals
   - [ ] Handle possibly dead nakamals by looking for nakamals without recent updates or recent check-ins.
 A `confirmed_at` value or table with user and result of confirmation visit?
 - [ ] User login history and track IP and other details to help prepare against bad actors
+- [ ] Current user chat (websockets or something) KISS so no history or logging
+  - [ ] Alerts users to new messages or @user messages
+  - [ ] Must be able to listen to incoming messages in background while user has joined chat for the day or something like this?
+Or it becomes a always running chat app at the same time???

 ## Development